OpenVPN/cloudconnexa-go-client/README.md

 ### Changelog

-See [Releases](https://github.com/openvpn/cloudconnexa-go-client/releases) for detailed changelog.
+See [Releases](https://github.com/openvpn/cloudconnexa-go-client/releases) for the detailed changelog.

 ## License